-Good fibre intake is essential for a well functioning digestive system.
-Lack of fibre is one of the primary reasons for gut issues.
+Good fibre intake is essential for a well-functioning digestive system.
+A lack of fibre is one of the main causes of gut issues.
 Most Australian adults don't get the recommended intake of 30 grams of fibre per day.

 Both are necessary for a healthy digestive system.
-More information on fibre and recipes to help you increase your daily fibre can be found on healthy living.
+More information on fibre and recipes to help you increase your daily fibre can be found in healthy living.

-Fluid intake helps to keep you hydrated if you have diarrhoea and helps prevent constipation.
+Fluids help to keep you hydrated if you have diarrhoea and help prevent constipation.

 Bowel flora for healthy bowels

 The gut contains billions of good bacteria called bowel flora.
 Some of these bacteria may be destroyed by repeated antibiotic use, long-term oral contraceptive pill use, stress and poor diet.
 Yoghurt containing live cultures can help replenish these good bacteria.
 Some women may need a prescription for a supplement to help with replenishment of good gut bacteria.

 To help keep the bowel regular and strengthen pelvic muscles, regular physical activity is vital.
 It is important for women to:

 - exercise daily, but avoid heavy weight training, sit-ups and high-impact exercise if incontinence and prolapse are a problem

 - use lighter weights that can be lifted easily without straining

 - avoid weight-training that causes you to hold your breath or strain